khdxsohee/Review-Peer/README.md

 ---
 <div align="center">
-  Built with ❤️ for the next generation of Software Engineers.
+  Built with ❤️ for the next generation of Software Engineers..
 </div>